 This article is segmented into three parts in order to present in detail the various aspects of exploits and exploit kits.

-The first one will present the definitions of these terms, how they are used and the methods which could be used against them : Part I – Exploits, Exploit kits and Protection
+- The first one will present the exploits definition and explanation of these terms, how they are used and the methods which could be used against them : Part I – Exploits, Exploit kits and Protection

 An exploit kit is a software usually running on top of a Web server and containing different exploits.
 Its goal is to list exploitable software installed on the computer communicating with it and to deliver the appropriate exploit in order to infect the remote computer (drive-by download).